MicahSphelele/DrawingPolylinsSample/README.md

 # DrawingPolylinsSample

-A small demonstration on how to draw polylines on the google maps
+A small demonstration on how to draw polylines on google maps